percona/pmm-doc/docs/percona-monitoring-and-management-doc-template.md

     - Caution: Used to mean 'Continue with care'.

 ## What is feature_name?

+!!! note alert alert-primary "Note"
-Replace **feature_name** with the name of the feature and provide description of the feature.
+    Replace **feature_name** with the name of the feature.

+Describe the feature.

 ## Prerequisites
 List the requirements before installing/configuring/using a feature.